All About People

 Glass and Reggio’s work serves as a reminder of the essential human experience within these conflicts.
 While technology rapidly advances, human needs for connection, empathy, and understanding remain constant.
 Our work as mediators is often to peel back the layers of misunderstanding, allowing authentic human expression to emerge amid the noise of modern life.

-I encourage anyone interested in exploring the roots of conflict to experience Naqoyqatsi, if not in a live performance, then on a large screen to fully appreciate the impact.
+I encourage anyone interested in exploring the roots of conflict to experience Naqoyqatsi, if not in a live performance, then go online and access the video and watch on a large TV screen for the best effect.
+Though I have enjoyed watching on my iPad too!
 The film is a powerful reminder of the forces at play in our lives and work, and it challenges us to see conflict in a new light.
 In a sense, Naqoyqatsi is both a warning and a call to action for those of us dedicated to guiding people out of conflict to resolution and understanding.

 For more information on how All About People can support you with mediation and conflict resolution, please get in touch.